kevinwong1983/AttributeAllocationTable/doc/design.md

 * be able to backup and restore values corresponding to a unique attribute identifier.
 * support different datatypes (UInt8, UInt32, Other structs...)
-* support arrays of the datatypes (in assignment it only states UInt8, however I have implemented as for all datatypes)
+* support arrays of the datatypes.
 * discovers corruption in the underlying storage.
 * recover from corruption in the underlying storage.